Calculate the total force exerted on an object. Enter the mass of that object and the acceleration, and this calculator will evaluate the total force.

-- Velocity Calculator
+- G Force Calculator

-- Acceleration Calculator
+- Net Force Calculator

-- Momentum Calculator
+- Average Force Calculator

-The calculator above is again unit-less like most of our other calculators in science and engineering so that it allows you to determine the proper units yourself, or use whichever units your questions is using.
+The SI unit for force is Newtons (N) where mass is measured in kilograms (kg) and acceleration is measure in meters per second squared (m/s^2).
+The calculator above is again unit-less like most of our other calculators in science and engineering so that it allows you to determine the proper units yourself, or use whichever units your questions are using.

-How to calculate force
+How to calculate force from mass and acceleration?

 Let’s take a look at an example of how to use the force equation above.
-Lets assume you are given an object with a mass of 10kg and an initial velocity of 2m/s and final velocity of 4m/s over a period of 2s.
+Let’s assume you are given an object with a mass of 10kg and an initial velocity of 2m/s and a final velocity of 4m/s over a period of 2s.
 To calculate the acceleration of that object over time, you need to use the acceleration formula as follows:

 (4m/s=2m/s)/2s = 1 m/s^2